romana/romana/docs/kubernetes/README.md

 It will take a few minutes for the master node to become ready, launch deployments, and for other minion nodes to register and activate.

+You will also need to open port 4001 in the AWS Security Group for your "masters" instances.
+This can be edited in the AWS EC2 Management Console.
+Edit the rule for TCP Ports 1-4000 from "nodes", and change the range to 1-4001.

 The install for kops provides two additional components:
 - romana-aws: A tool that automatically configures EC2 Source-Dest-Check attributes for nodes in your Kubernetes cluster
 - romana-vpcrouter: A service that populates your cluster's VPC Routing tables with routes between AZs.